kubernetes/website/content/en/docs/reference/using-api/deprecation-policy.md

 For example, a generally available feature cannot be deprecated in favor of a Beta replacement.
-We should, however, encourage the transition to the alternative implementation even before it reached the same maturity level.
+The Kubernetes project does, however, encourage users to adopt and transitions to alternative implementations even before they reach the same maturity level.
 This is particularly important for exploring new use cases of a feature or getting an early feedback on the replacement.

 Alternative implementations may sometimes be external tools or products,